spujadas/elk-docker/docs/index.md

 		$ openssl pkcs8 -in logstash-beats.key -topk8 -nocrypt -out logstash-beats.p8

-	and point to the `logstash-beats.p8` file in the `ssl_certificate` option of Logstash's `02-beats-input.conf` configuration file.
+	and point to the `logstash-beats.p8` file in the `ssl_key` option of Logstash's `02-beats-input.conf` configuration file.

 - **Logstash forwarder**